kazeera/kazcolors/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of kazcolors is to ...
+The goal of kazcolors is to quickly acquire color vectors (named palettes and colors for heatmaps/correlations/any scaled values) via the RColorBrewer package and colorRampPalette function.

 ## Installation
 You can install the latest version from Github: